hcguersoy/cleanreg/README.md

                         Amount of images (not tags!) which should be kept for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
+  -re REGULAREXPRESSION, --regex REGULAREXPRESSION
+                        Image tags matching the regular expression will be kept -d DATE, --date DATE
+                        Keep images which were created since this date.
+                        Format: dd.mm.yyyy
   -f REPOSFILE, --reposfile REPOSFILE
                         A file containing the list of Repositories and how many images should be kept.